PVelander/RobotSimulator/README.md

 Four .txt files are included in package.
 Representing Example A,B,C from instructions, and own file used in testing purpose. <br />
 To run the command file for Example A, use `npm start -- example-A.txt`.

+4. **Packaged**
+For simplicity I have packaged necessary files in .zip.
+See: RobotSimulator.zip

 ---